 The ‘Stress Control’ Programme

-Pioneered by Dr. Jim White back in 1986 ‘Stress Control’ is the most widely used stress management course with the HSE and NHS.
+Pioneered by Dr. Jim White back in 1986 ‘Stress Control’ is the most used stress management course with the HSE and NHS.
 It is used extensively in companies; in Universities; in Local Authorities and in community settings with repeated success rates.

 Over 1,000 teachers have delivered Stress Control classes to hundreds of thousands of people.
 With the largest Stress Control attendance recently obtained by 400 participants in Malahide.
 It is now available over a vast array of countries including Ireland, Britain, Germany, Belgium, Holland, Norway, Sweden, Finland, Slovenia, Malaysia, Singapore, China, Korea, Mexico, Canada and USA.